hopperfund/events/index.md

 If you don't already have a woman on your organising team, add one.
 Don't just add them in a token role, either.
 They'll help to bring perspectives you won't see, and it'll also send a clear message that your team cares about inclusivity.

 This also applies to your staff and helps to make them approachable.
-This is cover in more detail further down.
+This is covered in more detail further down.

 ###<a name="target"></a>Set a target